HeardLibrary/digital-scholarship/computer/command-windows.md

 notepad
 ```

 **Note:**  When Notepad is run, a seperate window with the GUI opens up.
-When some other applications (for example Python and Docker) are running, the continue to use the console window.
+When some other applications (for example Python) are running, they continue to use the console window.
 Those applications often change the prompt so that you know you aren't issuing generic Command Prompt commands.
 To exit an application that runs directly in the console, often you hold on the `Control` or `Ctrl` key, then press the `C` key.
-This isn't always the way to quit -- ome programs are quit by pressing `Control` and `X`, `Control` and `Z`, or some other key combination.
+This isn't always the way to quit -- some programs are quit by pressing `Control` and `X`, `Control` and `Z`, or some other key combination.

 When you run a program at the command line, you can specify some things about how the program should work by following its name with other characters.
 For example, you can tell Notepad what text file you want to edit by following its name with the path of the file.
 (If you only put a filename without a path, it will look for the file in the current working directory.)
 Here's an example: